mbaumer/us_hep_funding/docs/_states/WI.md

 # WI -- Sen. Tammy Baldwin (D) and  Sen. Ron Johnson (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  11  HEP grants, totalling  $14,718,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+11 HEP grants, totalling $14,718,000.00

                                       Amount ($)
 Institution
 University of Wisconsin - Madison        7635000